skottie/rawr-box/README.md

 * Track commits via post-commit hooks and play fun sounds over the PA depending on commit activity

+* Pull in Ticket information from Redmine for analysis and other fun programs

+* Play a sound when a ticket is opened by the teams tester for any of the participants

 UNREAL TOURNAMENT POST COMMIT HOOK
 ----------------------------------